harleyk314/Path-Generator/README.md

 - Pressing ‘Q’ alternates between walking speed and driving speed.
 ### Extra Controls
 - Holding ‘Z’ shows a second camera perspective.
-- Tap ‘O’ repeatedly to fly
+- Tap ‘O’ repeatedly to fly.

 ### Development
 - I generated the long, winding path and its walls using cloning and procedural generation.